Last updated: October 23, 2023

 If you have not reached Assignment 18, or if you have already been granted a free extension, no deferment will be accepted and you will need to pay an extension fee of CA$300 for every 2-month extension to the program.
 If you have not yet reached Assignment 10, you will receive a 4-month course extension for the same fee.

-20-hour Specialist Certificates (TEYL, TBEC, & Teaching IELTS):
+20-hour Specialist Certificates (TEYL, TEO, TBEC, & Teaching IELTS):

 The fee for a 1-month course extension of any specialist course is CA$50.

-OnTESOL and Coventry House International own the intellectual property rights, including copyright, in and to this Site, or has obtained the necessary licenses.
-Therefore, OnTESOL and Coventry House International will take any appropriate legal action to enforce its rights.
-A number of words, phrases, names, designs or logos used on this Site may be trademarks, service marks or trade names of OnTESOL and Coventry House International or of other bodies.
+OnTESOL owns the intellectual property rights, including copyright, in and to this Site, or has obtained the necessary licenses.
+Therefore, OnTESOL will take any appropriate legal action to enforce its rights.
+A number of words, phrases, names, designs or logos used on this Site may be trademarks, service marks or trade names of OnTESOL or of other bodies.
 These logos may not be used by other parties without prior explicit consent.

-Furthermore, assignments that trainees have to submit throughout the course are the product of the curriculum developed by Coventry House International-OnTESOL and the support provided by the tutor; therefore, Coventry House International-OnTESOL automatically acquires the rights of every assignment when the trainee submits it to the tutor for correction.
-Coventry House International-OnTESOL may share the assignment for educational and marketing purposes without requesting permission from the trainee or giving credits to the trainee.
+Assignments that trainees have to submit throughout the course are the product of the curriculum developed by OnTESOL and the support provided by the tutor to deliver the program; therefore, OnTESOL automatically acquires the copyright to every assignment when the trainee submits it to the tutor for correction.
+OnTESOL may share the assignment for educational and marketing purposes without requesting permission from the trainee or giving credits to the trainee.
 The trainee may not share the assignment with any person or via any media, as indicated in our cheating/ plagiarism policy.

 Although the information provided on this Site is thought to be correct when communicated, there is no obligation on OnTESOL to update this information or advise on further changes.
 There may be misprints but no errors of concepts on this Site, and OnTESOL guarantees the quality, correctness and completeness of the information provided on this Site.